 - Helvetica Compressed (Linotype, 1974, with Hans-Jörg Hunziker).

 - Wilson Greek (1995), compatible with Miller Text, and based on a type cut by Alexander Wilson for the Glasgow Homer of 1756.
 See here.

 - Olympian (1970, Linotype), designed for newspaper use.
 This is Dutch 811 in the Bitstream collection.
-The custom face Milne (Carter&Cone) done for the Philadelphia Inquirer is based on Olympian.
+The custom typeface Milne (Carter&Cone) done for the Philadelphia Inquirer is based on Olympian.

-- Gando, a French "ronde" face based on the work of Nicholas Gando (mid 1700s), and designed for photo-typesetting at Mergenthaler by Carter and Hans-Jörg Hunziker in 1970.
-Very similar to Bitsteam's Typo Upright.
+- Gando, a French "ronde" typeface based on the work of Nicholas Gando (mid 1700s), and designed for photo-typesetting at Mergenthaler by Carter and Hans-Jörg Hunziker in 1970.
+Very similar to Bitstream's Typo Upright.

 - Fenway (1998-1999, Carter&Cone), commissioned by Sports Illustrated to replace Times Roman.

 - Snell Roundhand (1965-1966): a connected cursive script based on the 18th-century round hand scripts from English writing masters such as Charles Snell.
-See Roundhand BT (Bitstream).
+Early in the digital era, Matthew published this in the Bitstream collection as Roundhand BT.
 A Cyrillic version by Isabella Chaeva and Vladimir Yefimov was released by ParaType in 2013.